 - kitchen and bathroom.

-I chose the latter, bathroom paint although this can’t be used alone when painting tiles.
+I chose the latter, bathroom paint.
+The bathroom paint can not be used alone when painting tiles.
 The helpful team member mixing my paint recommended the ‘Vaslper difficult surfaces Primer’ to ensure the paint adhered to the tiles, which would create a long lasting finish.

 Using a roller I applied two coats of the ‘difficult surface primer’.
 As primers go this wasn’t too bad to use.
 It spread over the tiles with ease and I didn’t have to use too much product.
 It was touch dry within an hour, however ensure 4 hours before you re-coat.